Trauma Recovery

 - “I’m busy all the time.”

-The above are possible outcomes of early childhood trauma.
-We adapt and learn how to cope in our environments.
-It served a purpose then, but no longer serves you now.
+The above are outcomes of early childhood trauma.
+They became ways to adapt and cope in your environment.
+It served a purpose then– it no longer serves you now.

 If you think you may have unresolved trauma, click the button below to schedule an Initial Assessment with one of our counselors to review your history, explore your current symptoms or areas of concerns, and identify goals for therapy.